fidotheprince/WriterFlow/README.md

 # WriterFlow
-A application designed to help clear writers block
+An application designed to help clear writers block

 Currently, the application is being build in Visual Studios for Mac.